frederic-perez/AmE-dictionary/data/dictionary.md

 __signature<sup>2</sup>__ _adj_ :seven: Serving to identify or distinguish a person, group, etc.: _a signature tune._ _Signature cocktails._ _Signature dishes._ _A signature gift._ _That’s their signature meal._
 __signcryption__ _n_ A public-key primitive that simultaneously performs the functions of both digital signature and encryption.
 __signee__ _n_ :two::hammer: (signees) _Malory was one of four singnees._
-__signet ring__ _n_ :three: a finger ring containing a small seal, one’s initial, or the like.
+__signet ring__ _n_ :four: A finger ring containing a small seal, one’s initial, or the like.
 A finger ring bearing an engraved signet, monogram, or other engraved design. _A gold signet ring._
 __significant other__
 __significant__ _adj_ :three::hammer: _This is a significant advantage._ _This problem is much less significant in fixed-grid networks._ _Time of day is significant._
 __signify__ _v_ :two::hammer: